 All individuals (players, coaches, parents, and fans) are expected to cheer in a positive manner for their own team and never in a negative manner toward the opposing team.
-Noise makers are not permitted in the dugouts and if they are used by parents/fans, they must not cause any sort of distraction to the opposing team.
-Because the term "distraction" can be subjective, if an issue arises at a field involving noise makers, then Ripken Baseball staff may mandate that they not be used during moments of game play.
-They would only be permitted to be used when the ball is dead or in between innings.
+Noise makers are not permitted in the dugouts and are not to be used during moments of game play.
+If they are used by parents/fans, they must not cause any sort of distraction to the opposing team and are only permitted to be used when the ball is dead or in between innings.
+Because the term "distraction" can be subjective, if an issue arises at a field involving noise makers, then Ripken Baseball staff may mandate that they are not to be used for the remainder of the game.
 If that stipulation is not followed, the noise makers would be prohibited all together for that team for the remainder of the tournament.